Gio Reyna is primed for his USMNT debut. And he’s only 17.

 “He wasn’t a kid who sat around and only watched soccer games,” Claudio said.
 “He was an American kid who loved watching basketball and American football and college sports.
 I would take him to different sporting events.
 I always instilled in him to just be him.”

-His soccer abilities were undeniable and other sports were cast aside.
-While honing his skills with the youth academy at NYCFC, where his father worked before taking the Austin job, Gio made the U.S. under-15 and U-17 national teams.
+His soccer abilities were undeniable, and other sports were cast aside.
+While honing his skills with the youth academy at NYCFC, where his father worked before taking the Austin job, Gio made the U.S. under-15 and under-17 national teams.

 Players are typically not permitted to sign abroad until they turn 18, but because family roots afforded him a Portuguese passport as European eligibility, he was able to join Dortmund early.
 (Pulisic had used a Croatian passport to jump-start his Dortmund career at 16.)

-Reyna’s development has not only lifted his standing with Dortmund, but launched him into Berhalter’s immediate plans alongside other young U.S. talent.
+Reyna’s development has not only lifted his standing with Dortmund but launched him into Berhalter’s immediate plans alongside other young U.S. talent.

 “Everyone knows this is the start of a new generation,” Gio said.
 “Everyone is really excited.
 It’s been one of the things I’ve been waiting for.”